Conor McPherson

-Conor McPherson (born 6 August 1971) is an Irish playwright, screenwriter and director of stage and film.
+Conor McPherson (born 6 August 1971) is an Irish playwright, screenwriter, and director of stage and film.
 In recognition of his contribution to world theatre, McPherson was awarded an honorary doctorate of literature in June 2013 by University College Dublin.

-Life and career
+Early life and education

-Early years
+Conor McPherson was born on 6 August 1971 in Dublin.

-McPherson was born in Dublin.
-He went to secondary school at Chanel college, Coolock.
+He went to secondary school at Chanel College, Coolock, Dublin.
 He was educated at University College Dublin and began writing his first plays there as a member of UCD Dramsoc, the college's dramatic society, and went on to found Fly by Night Theatre Company which produced several of his plays.
 He is considered one of the best contemporary Irish playwrights; his plays have attracted good reviews, and have been performed internationally (notably in the West End and on Broadway).